wanginat0r/data_inc/index.md

 [https://ibb.co/mwoZbQ]

 This distribution looks like it could be characterized as bi-modal, with one peak around 4-6am and a slightly larger peak around 3pm.
 I probably would have expected air pollution to primarily peak around late afternoon/early evening when it is the warmest and when there are high levels of energy consumption and transportation.
+Some of the negative pollution values and other outliers are likely skewing these hourly averages, however.
 I think a closer look at data from other cities as well as other time periods may help better understand the Open AQ data.